 In round 3, women were offered MRI in addition to HHUS and mammography.
 The 612 women in the MRI sub-study had higher risk for breast cancer and were younger than those who declined participation.
 In this group of participants, mammography alone detected 5 cancers, ultrasound detected an additional 2 cancers (sensitivity for the combination 43.8%, cancer detection rate 11.4 per 1000 examinations) and MRI detected 9 additional cancers (sensitivity 100%, incremental cancer detection rate 14.7 per 1000 examinations and combined cancer detection rate 26.1 per 1000 examinations).
 The 9 cancers detected by MRI only were small (median 8.5 mm) and all were lymph node negative.
 Both cancers seen only with HHUS (not mammography) were also diagnosed with MRI.
 The high cancer detection rate in the women in the MRI group reflects the high underlying risk for cancer in the women who agreed to participate in the sub-study.
 The recall rate was 85.0 per 1000 examinations for mammography alone, 163.4 per 1000 for the combination of mammography plus HHUS and 260.0 per 1000 for MRI.
-The biopsy rate was 62.1 per 1000 examinations for the combination of mammography plus HHUS and 132.3 per 1000 for the combination with MRI.
+The biopsy rate was 62.1 per 1000 examination of mammography plus HHUS and 260.0 per 1000 for MRI.
+The biopsy rate was 62.1 per 1000 for the combination of mammography plus HHUS and 132.3 per 1000 for the combination of mammography plus HHUS and 132.4 mer 1000 for the combination of mammography plus HHUS and 132.3 per 1000 for the combination of mammography plus HHUS and 132.3 per 1000 for the combination of mammography plus HHUS and 132.3 per 1000 for the combination with MRI.
 The PPV3 for MRI in women with a negative mammogram was 22.4%, which is much higher than that of ultrasound.